Projects

 The Golden Triangle is a narrow band of brackish marsh located directly east of New Orleans.
 These wetlands are an important natural buffer, one of the multiple lines of defense protecting vulnerable communities in and around the city of New Orleans from storm surge.
 This area has suffered from accelerated land loss due to sediment starvation due to preclusion of annual Mississippi River flood events, natural subsidence, as well as accelerated subsidence due to oil and gas exploration.
 The Coastal Protection and Restoration Authority (CPRA) requested engineering and construction administration/inspection services for the Golden Triangle Project.
 The project goals are to restore and protect wetland, fish, and wildlife habitats, restore degraded marsh and reduce wave/wake erosion, and maintain landscape integrity and enhance community resilience to flooding and extreme storm events.

 To design wetland features such as marsh, waterfowl habitat, and shoreline fortification, borrow sources including Lake Borgne, the Mississippi River, and Lake Pontchartrain were considered for dredging.
 Upon evaluating sediment conveyance corridor alternatives, a borrow area was designed in Lake Borgne that minimized impacts to shoreline morphology, dissolved oxygen concentrations in the lake, and nearby oyster and sturgeon habitat.
 Subaqueous hazards and critical habitat were surveyed and delineated, and features were designed to avoid impacts to these areas.
-The resulting design includes 800 acres of wetland habitat, to be constructed via hydraulic dredging.
 SSE collaborated closely with CPRA and landowners to develop multiple wetland design features.
 Together, these features generate ecological synergies and provide geomorphic stabilization.
-Upon implementation, the project will create hundreds of acres of wildlife habitat and reduce flood risk from extreme storm events near New Orleans East.

 20190409_092809.jpg